d2718/dumb-cgi/README.md

     your use case.

   * Its intended use case is server-side CGI programs only.
-It supports _reading_ requests, but not making them, and only supports the parts of the HTTP-verse directly related to reading and parsing CGI requests.
+It supports _reading_ requests, but not making them, and _writing_ responses, but not reading them,  and only supports the parts of the HTTP-verse directly related to reading, parsing, and responding to CGI requests.

 ## To Do